Jonathan-Wong-Code/react-testing-workshop-2.0/README.md

 queryBy queries return the first matching node for a query, and return null if no elements match.
 This is useful for asserting an element that is not present.
 This throws if more than one match is found (use queryAllBy instead).

-If you were doing this without existing test scritps you'd want to use:
+If you were doing this without existing test scripts you'd want to use:

-npm install jest npm install @testing-library/react npm install @testing-library/jest-dom/extend-expect npm install jest-styled-components
+### npm install jest

+### npm install @testing-library/react

+### npm install @testing-library/jest-dom/extend-expect

+### npm install jest-styled-components

 In your package you'd create scripts that look like this:

-"scripts": { "test": "jest", "test:watch":"jest --watch" }
+"scripts": { "test": "jest", "test:watch":"jest --watchAll" }